philippeloe/moser/README.md

 Quickly calculate the concentration of solutions and pH values using __MOSER.py__.
 Specify the relevant parameters, such as the initial concentration of the solute and the volume of the solution, to obtain accurate results.

 __5. Simualte Titration Curves__ <br>
 Trace titration curves for acid-base titrations and visualize the pH changes throughout the titration process.
-Specify the concentrations of the acid and base, as well as the volume of titrant added, to generate detailed titration curves.
+Specify the concentrations of the acid or base, as well as the volume of titrant added, to generate detailed titration curves.
 ```python
 from Titration import TitrationUI
 TitrationUI()